Terry Young (Australian politician)

 Terry James Young (born 20 February 1968) is an Australian politician who has been a member of the House of Representatives since the 2019 federal election, representing the Division of Longman in Queensland.
 He is a member of the Liberal National Party of Queensland and sits with the Liberal Party in federal parliament.

 Early life

 Young was born on 20 February 1968 in Brisbane, Queensland.
 His mother Rita was a schoolteacher and his father Jim was a journalist and newspaper editor.
 He is of South Sea Islander descent, with one of his ancestors brought to Australia as a Kanaka.
 Young attended Kallangur Primary School and Dakabin State High School.
 He left school at the age of 15, subsequently working as a garage attendant, factory hand, and storeperson.

-Young is one of just 4 members of the 46th Parliament of Australia who did not graduate from high school, the others being Julie Collins, Llew O'Brien and Jacqui Lambie.
+Young is one of just 4 members of the 46th through 48th Parliaments of Australia who did not graduate from high school, the others being Julie Collins, Llew O'Brien and Jacqui Lambie.